Clinical Scientist Development Award

 The Clinical Scientist Development Award does not require institutional nomination.

-Pre-proposal applications are being sought from junior physician-scientist faculty conducting clinical research in any disease area.
 Competitive applicants are expected to have research experience and publication records consistent with the rank of assistant professor.

 In keeping with the wishes expressed in Doris Duke's will, experiments that use animals or primary tissues derived from animals will not be supported by this program.